-The Rackham Graduate School and the Department of Communication Studies will begin accepting application materials from prospective students for Fall 2020 admission at the beginning of September 2019.
+The Rackham Graduate School and the Department of Communication and Media will begin accepting application materials from prospective students for Fall 2020 admission at the beginning of September 2019.
 Applications will be due by 11:59 p.m.
 E.S.T. on December 1, 2019.

 Currently, the Department is in the process of reviewing applications for Fall 2019.
 Admissions decisions will be released around mid-February.